- Conditions We Treat

 - About CCL

-Heterotopic Ossification (HO) is a condition that involves muscles becoming bruised, and “ossifying” (turning into bone), which usually results in pain, and a significant loss of movement.
-HO sometimes occurs within 6 weeks of hip replacement surgery, and can be a complication in up to 80% of patients.
+Heterotopic Ossification (HO) is a condition that involves the muscles becoming bruised and “ossifying” (turning into bone), which usually results in pain, and a significant loss of movement.
+HO sometimes occurs within 6 weeks of hip replacement surgery and can be a complication in up to 80% of patients.

-If you are worried about developing Heterotopic Ossification following your hip replacement, or if your GP or consultant has raised any concerns, please ask your doctor to send a letter of referral to Dr John Glees, at Cancer Centre London.
+If you are worried about developing HO following your hip replacement, or if your GP or consultant has raised any concerns, please ask your doctor to send a letter of referral to Dr John Glees or Richard Schaffer, at Cancer Centre London.

-At CCL, rather than treating HO after it has occurred, we prefer to offer pre-operative radiotherapy treatments to patients about to undergo a hip replacement, which has a 90% success rate of completely preventing any HO after the operation.
+At CCL, rather than treating HO after it has occurred, we offer pre-operative radiotherapy treatments to patients about to undergo surgery which has a 90% success rate of completely preventing any HO after the operation.

 HO prevention at CCL consists of two appointments:

-Once treatment is complete, the patient will be able to drive themselves to hospital for their hip replacement, if necessary.
-For the best possible result the hip replacement operation should take place within 4-6 hours of the HO treatment.
+Once treatment is complete, patients can proceed to hospital for their surgery.
+For the best possible result the operation should take place within 4-6 hours of the HO treatment.